YuanxinHe/Project-2/README.md

 It also saves the max principal ever entered by client.
 Input validation handled by JavaScript.
 And exception handling in Servlet and model class invoked.
+There is a filter to prevent frequent requests.